ant-design/ant-design/components/form/index.en-US.md

 ## FAQ

-### Customize validator do not working
+### Custom validator not working

-It caused by your `validator` with some error that `callback` can not be called.
+It may be caused by your `validator` if it has some errors that prevents `callback` to be called.
 You can use `async` instead or use `try...catch` to catch the error:

 ```jsx
 validator: async (rule, value) => {